remoteintech/remote-jobs/company-profiles/redox.md

 ## Remote status

 We are remote-first company.
-While we have a handful of offices, we believe in working from the places that make us most prodcutive and satisfied.
+While we have a handful of offices, we believe in working from the places that make us most productive and satisfied.

 ## Region